polterguy/polterguy.github.io/tutorials/database-crud/index.md

 ## Playing with our CRUD endpoints

 After having done the above, Magic will have created a bunch of Hyperlambda files for you in your _"/modules/xxx"_ folder, where _"xxx"_ is your database name.
-Open the _"Files"_ menu item in your dashboard, and take a look at this folder.
+Open the _"Hyper IDE"_ menu item in your dashboard, and take a look at this folder.
 These files will wrap all the 4 main CRUD operations towards your tables, in addition to a count endpoint.
 The structure should resemble the following.

-* Create - _"xxx.post.hl"_ - Allows you to create new records
+* Create - _"xxx.post.hl"_
-* Read - _"xxx.get.hl"_ - Allows you to read records
+* Read - _"xxx.get.hl"_
-* Update - _"xxx.put.hl"_ - Allows you to update records
+* Update - _"xxx.put.hl"_
-* Delete - _"xxx.delete.hl"_ - Allows you to delete records
+* Delete - _"xxx.delete.hl"_
-* Count - _"xxx-count.get.hl"_ - Allows you to count records
+* Count - _"xxx-count.get.hl"_

 You will have 5 files resembling the above structure for each of your tables in your database.
-We will study the files generated around _one_ of these tables, but it doesn't matter which database you generated, or which table you select - The structure will be similar enough regardless of which table you choose.
+We will study the files generated around one of these tables, but it doesn't matter which database you generated, or which table you select - The structure will be similar enough regardless of which table you choose.
 However, before we start looking at the code, let's play around with the code, by going to the _"Endpoints"_ menu item, and filter on one of your tables.
 In the screenshot below, we've chosen _"babelfish/language"_.
-Click the _"Read"_ endpoint, at which point you should see something resembling the following.
+Click the _"get"_ endpoint, at which point you should see something resembling the following.

 ![Your CRUD endpoints](https://servergardens.files.wordpress.com/2021/04/endpoints-tutorial.png)